SamPink/dev-gpt/README.md

 # dev-gpt

-## How to use
+## About
-Currently the best way to use dev-gpt is through the Jupyter notebook called dev-gpt
+*Currently the best way to use dev-gpt is through the Jupyter notebook called dev-gpt*

 This command-line interface (CLI) app uses OpenAI's GPT-4 to automatically write Python code based on a given prompt.
 It allows users to interact with GPT-4, request code snippets, save the code to files, and run the generated code.
 The app also extracts and installs required dependencies and handles potential code execution errors.